2guud4u/LifeAs.me/README.md

 Lab B7.
 User Authentication in the Client - sign in form

 Lab B8.
-Deploying Your App - on
+Deploying Your App - on https://jjiang23.unbundled.dev/index.html

+login with username: k and password: k